agi-inc/real-audio/README.md

 # Real Audio - BrowserGym Agent

-A demonstration agent using OpenAI API to perform automated web browser tasks through the AGI SDK framework.
+A demonstration agent using voice to perform automated web actions using the AGI SDK framework.

 ## Prerequisites